ashwinsridharan/Understanding-consumer-behavior/README.md

-# Understanding Consumer Behavior through Data Mining
+# Predicting Consumer Behavior through Data Mining

 GOAL: To understand and explore consumer behavior to help the manager increase the number of customers buying organic products from the retail store.